Avoid a debt

 You must take steps to begin the debt agreement process and tell all your creditors.
 Read more about how to begin the process of a debt agreement on the Australian Financial Security Authority website.

 An administrator will contact us with details of your case.
-We'll review your outstanding debts, take the appropriate action and advise you in writing of the outcome.
+We'll review your outstanding debts, take the appropriate action and write to let you know the outcome.

 When to ask for a review or appeal